fdazen/fda-documentation/group_reservation.md

 ![14g.png]({{site.baseurl}}/images/14g.png)

-As mentioned above, all charges are transferred to the first reservation folio.
-This default rule is called _Rule Set 1_, and the specific settings are displayed below it:
+As mentioned above, all charges are transferred to one reservation folio.
+This default rule is called _Rule Set 1_, and the specific settings are displayed and explained below:

 ![16g.png]({{site.baseurl}}/images/16g.png)

-**Folio(s) to Transfer Charges From**: the option _All Folios_ is selected in the default rule, meaning that charges from all the group reservation folios will be transferred.
-Unchecking the box will enable you to select the charges of those folio(s) you want to transfer:
+**Folio(s) to Transfer Charges From**: the option _All Folios_ is selected in the default rule, meaning that all charges from the single reservation that are part of the group will be transferred.
+Un-checking the box will enable you to select the charges of those folio(s) you want to transfer:

 ![17g.png]({{site.baseurl}}/images/17g.png)